qwertychouskie/TestOut-issues/README.md

 - 6.5.4: The entry for DNS should use `www.example.com`, `www.mydomain.com` is a real site.

 - 6.5.5 q9: Should be SFTP or FTPS, not FTP, as __*FTP is insecure.*__  See https://en.wikipedia.org/wiki/File_Transfer_Protocol#Login

+## Chapter 7

+- Lab 7.3.5 fails you if you set the network printer as the default device even though the instructions never tell you not to.
+In fact, since it is the only "real" printer configured on the system, it makes sense to make it the default device.